Mccray1997/Mccray1997/README.md

 - 👋 Hi, I’m @Mccray1997
-- 👀 I’m interested in Python, ,Machine learning, and Quantum computing.
+- 👀 I’m interested in Python,Java ,Machine learning and many different things.
 - 🌱 I’m currently learning Python and Java, and Tensorflow.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email